KMarshland/heroku-ssl/README.md

 Add this gem to your gemfile, then deploy it to heroku.
 Then, you can simply run `rake ssl:update_heroku_certs`

+This should prompt you for everything you need to update your shiny new SSL certificate!
+The only thing left to do will be to [configure your DNS correctly](https://devcenter.heroku.com/articles/ssl-endpoint#dns-and-domain-configuration).
+You'll also want to make sure that the domain had been added to heroku with `heroku domains:add [your domain]`

 ## Usage outside of Heroku
 Although designed for Heroku, it can generate certificates on other providers.
 To do so, on your server, run `rake ssl:generate_certs`.
-This will print a public and a private key to the console, which you can do with what you will.
+This will print a JSON encoded set of PEM keys to the console.
+You can download these (you will likely want to use `privkey` and `fullchain` as your public and private keys respectively) and add them to your own servers and configure the DNS yourself.

 ## Installation
 Add this line to your application's Gemfile: